jmid/mutaml/README.md

  - a [`pxxlib`](https://github.com/ocaml-ppx/ppxlib)-preprocessor that
    first transforms the program under test.
- - a runner that loops through a range of possible program mutations, saving the output of each individual test
+ - `mutaml-runner` that loops through a range of possible program mutations, and saves the output from running the test suite on each of the mutants
- - a reporter that prints a test report to the console.
+ - `mutaml-report` that prints a test report to the console.

 Installation: